ngxs/store/docs/plugins/websocket.md

 - `ConnectWebSocket`: Dispatch this action when you want to init the websocket.
 Optionally pass URL here.
 - `DisconnectWebSocket`: Dispatch this Action to disconnect a websockets.
 - `WebSocketDisconnected`: Action dispatched when websocket is disconnected.
-Use its reducer for reconnecting.
+Use its handler for reconnecting.
 - `SendWebSocketMessage`: Send a message to the server.
 - `WebsocketMessageError`: Action dispatched by this plugin when an error ocurrs upon receiving a message.